unChaz/sci-fi-5e/srd/mechanics/conditions.md

 ### Grappled
 * A grappled creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
 * The condition ends if the grappler is incapacitated (see the condition).
-* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *thunder-wave* spell.
+* The condition also ends if an effect removes the grappled creature from the reach of the grappler or grappling effect, such as when a creature is hurled away by the *concussive-wave* tek skill.

 ### Incapacitated
 * An incapacitated creature can’t take actions or reactions.